240979/digital-electronics-1/proj/README.md

 ## Instructions

-1.Press and hold reset button
+1. Press and hold reset button
 </br>
-2.Set time and rounds on switches
+2. Set time and rounds on switches
 </br>
-3.Release button
+3. Release button
 </br>
-4.The timer has started and you can start working out
+4. The timer has started and you can start working out

 ![image](img/photo.jpg)
 ## References